Open Access Initiatives at UMass

 Campus SupportersThis is a selected list of some public statements that UMA, or an institution within UMA, has signed in support of open access.

-- Berlin Declaration - The University of Massachusetts, Amherst, does not have a campus-wide "open access mandate".
+- Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities - The University of Massachusetts, Amherst, does not have a campus-wide "open access mandate".
 The Senate has endorsed the Berlin Declaration, stating that UMass faculty "should" support open access whenever possible.
 See Marilyn Billings', Presentation to the Research Council, Nov.
 18, 2011 (PDF).

 - University Press Director Bruce Wilcox, "Position Statement From University Press Directors on Free Access to Scholarly Journal Articles", (Inside Higher Ed, June 4, 2009; Open Access News, June 3, 2009)